SyedTathahir/User-Engagement-Analysis-For-Restaurant-Success/README.md

   - Higher ratings do not guarantee a higher review count, or vice versa.
   - The success of restaurants is not solely determined by ratings or review counts.
   - Review counts reflect user engagement but not necessarily overall customer satisfaction or business performance.
-- **Distribution of business success metrics** (review count and average rating) highlights that:
-  - Higher ratings do not guarantee a higher review count, or vice versa.
-  - The success of restaurants is not solely determined by ratings or review counts.
-  - Review counts reflect user engagement but not necessarily overall customer satisfaction or business performance.

 ---

 ## Do Restaurants with Higher Engagement Tend to Have Higher Ratings?